CJRockball/Song_Prediction/README.md

 2021-10-04 Added NN model which uses the text tags as an embedded layer.
 The model development code can be found in data_model_NN.py.
 This code requires Tensor hub.
 ![alt text](https://github.com/CJRockball/Song_Prediction/blob/main/images/song_predict_NN.png)

+2021-10-06 data_model_PCA contains a data cleaning using PCA instead of correlation and variance analysis.
+It can then be run on XGBoost or NN model
+2021-10-06 api_song_predict includes a simple api demo.
+The file requires flask_restful. the file can be run by itself and it starts a server.
+Go to "localhost:5001/api/five_latest" a json file will be returned by the 5 last songs to be added to the db.
+It can also be run in the terminal.
+Run the file, move to the file folder in the terminal and type "curl -X GET "http://localhost:5001/api/five_latest".

 ## Dataset
 Dataset is derived from: